teeroy47/guestpass-app/DEPLOYMENT.md

 ### Issue: Duplicate Prevention Not Working
 **Solution**: The app now prevents duplicates at the application level.
 If you still see duplicates, clear your browser cache and refresh.

+### Issue: Email Confirmation Links Point to Localhost
+**Solution**:
+1. The app now automatically uses `window.location.origin` for email redirects
+2. Ensure your Supabase **Site URL** is set to your production domain:
+   - Go to Supabase Dashboard → Authentication → URL Configuration
+   - Set Site URL to `https://yourdomain.com`
+   - Add your production domain to Redirect URLs
+3. Redeploy your application after making these changes
+4. For users who received old emails with localhost links:
+   - They can use "Forgot Password" to get a new email with correct links
+   - Or manually resend confirmation from Supabase Dashboard → Authentication → Users

+### Issue: Session Not Persisting After Page Reload
+**Solution**:
+- The app now includes session persistence configuration
+- Sessions are stored in localStorage with auto token refresh
+- Users stay logged in across page reloads and browser restarts
+- Check browser console for auth-related logs if issues persist

 ## 🔐 Security Best Practices